The textual analysis method used in Research

 In the field of data analysis, textual analysis is a critical skill to possess.
-In this discipline, analysts examine either the content and meaning of texts or their structure and discourse in order to glean insights about specific contexts that would be difficult for other methods such as interviews alone.
+In this discipline, analysts examine either the content and meaning of texts or their structure and discourse to glean insights about specific contexts that would be difficult for other methods such as interviews alone.

-This method has been used extensively by scholars studying narratives or films with literary elements; students who need exam prep tutoring often learn how important good communication skills can make all the difference when someone asks you what your favorite
+This method has been used extensively by scholars studying narratives or films with literary elements; students who need exam prep tutoring often learn how important good communication skills can make all the difference when someone asks you what your favourite

 Textual analysis is a method of analyzing text that can be used to find out the writer’s intentions and tone.
 One benefit of this approach is it allows for creativity because the investigator analyzes every aspect of what they are reading, rather than just picking from pre-set answers.